WhatsApp sued by German watchdog group over privacy

 In an odd twist, Facebook's WhatsApp messaging app -- which won applause last year when it turned on end-to-end encryption by default -- is being sued in German court over privacy concerns related to the way it collects and shares data with Facebook.

-That's because in August, WhatsApp changed its terms and privacy policy, saying it would coordinate more with Facebook, allowing it "to do things like track basic metrics about how often people use our services and better fight spam on WhatsApp," t he company wrote in a blog post.
+That's because in August, WhatsApp changed its terms and privacy policy, saying it would coordinate more with parent company Facebook, allowing WhatsApp "to do things like track basic metrics about how often people use our services and better fight spam on WhatsApp," the messaging company wrote in a blog post.
 "And by connecting your phone number with Facebook's systems, Facebook can offer better friend suggestions and show you more relevant ads if you have an account with them."

 In September, the Hamburg Commissioner for Data Protection and Freedom of Information ordered Facebook to stop collecting and storing WhatsApp data from Germany's 35 million users.
-In December, the European Commission sent a statement of objections to Facebook alleging the world's largest social network gave "incorrect or misleading information" about the possibility of linking users' accounts during 2014 review of the $19 billion.
+In December, the European Commission sent a statement of objections to Facebook alleging the world's largest social network gave "incorrect or misleading information" about the possibility of linking users' accounts during a 2014 review of its $19 billion acquisition of WhatsApp.

 Life, disrupted: In Europe, millions of refugees are still searching for a safe place to settle.
 Tech should be part of the solution.
 But is it?
 CNET investigates.